anthonylangsworth/Meraki/README.md

 }
 ```

+`MerakiDashboardClientFactory.Create` also accepts an `IOption<MerakiClientSettings>` overload when
+loading settings from app.config or similar.

 If Meraki introduces a new Dashboard API where there is no support in the library, use the `Client`
 property to get access to the underlying `MerakiHttpApiClient` object that a `MerakiDashboardClient`
 object uses to call Meraki Dashboard APIs.